A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion

 The most stringent experimental upper limit on charged lepton flavor violation (CLFV) via muon-to-electron conversion ($\mu \rightarrow e$) in the field of a nucleus ($R_{\mu e} \leq 7 \times 10^{-13}$ at $90\%$ C.L.) was set by the SINDRUM-II experiment using a gold target \cite{SINDRUMII2006}.
-The Mu2e \cite{Mu2eTDR} and COMET \cite{COMETTDR} experiments, both nearing data-taking, will search for $\mu \rightarrow e$ using an aluminum target.
+The Mu2e \cite{Mu2eTDR} and COMET \cite{COMETTDR} experiments, both nearing data-taking, will use an aluminum target.
 The Mu2e experiment at Fermilab aims to reach a single event sensitivity (SES) of $\sim 3 \times 10^{-17}$ for the conversion rate relative to muon capture.
 The COMET experiment at J-PARC, has a planned sensitivity of $ 2 \times 10^{-15}$ for Phase I and a similar sensitivity to Mu2e for Phase II~\cite{Lee2018}.
-CLFV limits derived from the decays $\mu^+ \to e^+ \gamma$ and $\mu^+ \to e^+e^-e^+$, mainly sensitive to dipole coupling, provide comparable or better limits.
-The new generation of experiments, MEG-II for $\mu^+ \to e^+ \gamma$ \cite{MEGII} and Mu3e for $\mu^+ \to e^+e^-e^+$ \cite{Mu3e2020}, are underway at PSI.
+CLFV limits derived from the decays $\mu^+ \to e^+ \gamma$ and $\mu^+ \to e^+e^-e^+$, mainly sensitive to dipole coupling, are currently the most stringent.
+The new generation of deacy experiments, MEG-II for $\mu^+ \to e^+ \gamma$ \cite{MEGII} and Mu3e for $\mu^+ \to e^+e^-e^+$ \cite{Mu3e2020}, are underway at PSI.

 Should the decay or conversion experiments find evidence for CLFV decays or $\mu\! \rightarrow\! e$ conversion in aluminum, interest will turn to understanding the effective operators that mediate CLFV at low energies.
-This can be done by studying the Dalitz plot distributions of polarized muon or tau decays to three leptons \cite{Okada1999,Dassinger2007,Matsuzaki2007} or by measurements of the conversion rate with other nuclear targets, as the ($Z,A$) dependence of the conversion rate can probe the Lorentz structure \cite{Kitano2002,Cirigliano2009,Heeck2022}.
+This can be done by studying the Dalitz plot distributions of polarized muon or tau decays to three leptons \cite{Okada1999,Dassinger2007,Matsuzaki2007} or by measurements of the conversion rate with other nuclear targets, as the ($Z,A$) dependence of the conversion rate is sensitive to the Lorentz structure \cite{Kitano2002,Cirigliano2009,Cirigliano2022,Heeck2022}.
 Future proposed experiments, such as Mu2e-II \cite{Mu2e-II2022} and a conversion search at the Advanced Muon Facility \cite{Aoki2022}, will provide opportunities to measure $\mu \rightarrow e$ conversion in other target materials.